signupsoftware/TEMP-Docs-BC/docs/user-manual/3-business-functionality/26-order-matching-wizard.md

 This allows invoices to be matched even if the receipt of goods or services has not been confirmed, providing flexibility in your matching process.

-Useful in scenarios such as dropshipment or when purchase receipts are not available, or required to fully match the invoice and have it sent for approval and posting.
+Useful in scenarios such as drop shipment or when purchase receipts are not available, or required to fully match the invoice and have it sent for approval and posting.

 **Order and Receipt:**<br/>
 If you prefer a combination of the previous two options, select this option.